 He is credited with 80 kills.

 In April 1918, he was shot down and killed.
 He was 25 years old.
 It is unclear who shot down Richthofen.
 At the time, credit was given to Canadian Arthur Brown, but it was equally possible Richthofen was shot by Australians from the ground.

 Billy Bishop is credited with 72 kills, making him the most successful Canadian ace of the war.
 He earned the nickname the Lone Hawk because he preferred to fly solo missions.

 Bishop attended a military college, though he didn’t graduate, and fought in the infantry before requesting to be transferred to the British Royal Flying Corp.
 (Canada did not yet have its own air force.)
 He flew from 1917 to June 1918 when the military pulled him from service, fearful his death would lower morale on the home front.

-He won both a Distinguished Flying Cross and a Victoria Cross, among other awards, for bravery.
+He won a Distinguished Flying Cross and a Victoria Cross, among other awards, for bravery.

-During World War Two he served as Air Marshall.
-He lived to be 62.
+During World War Two he served as Air Marshall and died at the age of 62.

-An Ohio native, Eddie Rickenbacker is of Swiss descent and was a race car driver before the war.
+An Ohio native, Eddie Rickenbacker was of Swiss descent and was a race car driver before the war.

 When the United States joined the war effort, he enlisted and was assigned to be General Pershing’s driver.

-Eventually, he made his way to the Air Army Mission and flew his first mission in 1918.
-He was 27 and considered too old to be flying, but he proved everyone wrong, having 26 kills.
+Eventually, he made his way to the Air Army Mission, flying his first mission in 1918.
+He was 27 and considered too old to fly, but he proved everyone wrong, having 26 kills.

-Like Bishop, he survived the war and went on to serve in the Second World War.
+Like Bishop, Richenbacker survived the war and went on to serve in WW2.
 He lived to be 82.

 Albert Ball has more kills than any other British pilot – 44.

-Ball joined the army shortly after the start of the war and the Royal Flying Corp. the following year.
+Ball joined the army shortly after the start of the war and the Royal Flying Corp. in 1915.
 Unlike most of his British contemporaries, Ball received fame for his success.

 He preferred flying alone and attacking his enemies from below.

 The Red Baron’s brother Lothar von Richthofen was credited with the kill, but it is possible Ball suffered vertigo and lost his bearings.

-He was awarded a Victoria Cross posthumously and had received numerous awards prior to his death.
+Ball was awarded a Victoria Cross posthumously as well as receiving numerous awards prior to his death.